 The country uses a European socket that you will find across the continent (except the UK) with 220v.

-I recommend bringing a power strip with you so that you only need to buy one adapter to put at the end of the power strip.
+I recommend bringing a power strip with you so that you only need to buy one adapter at the end of the power strip.
 Remember to turn things off and on when in Norway, as the electricity there is hydroelectric!

 Useful Things to Know Before You Travel to Bergen